amar-jay/first-gan/README.md

 ## What is GAN?

-A generative adversarial network is a network that uses two networks called a gneerator and discriminator to generate synthetic data can convincingly mimic real data.
+A generative adversarial network is a network that uses two networks called a generator and discriminator to generate synthetic data can convincingly mimic real data.
 For example for generating photorealistic images of people.

 ### generator